-Eagle Capital Management, LLC is an investment adviser registered with the Securities and Exchange Commission under the Investment Advisers Act of 1940.
+Eagle Capital Management, LLC is an investment adviser registered with the Securities and Exchange Commission under the Investment Advisers Act of 1940 (the "Adviser's Act").
 Registration does not imply a certain level of skill or training.

-Additional information about Eagle Capital Management, LLC is also available on the SEC's website at www.adviserinfo.sec.gov.
+Additional information about Eagle Capital Management, LLC is also available on the SEC's website at https://adviserinfo.sec.gov/firm/summary/106422.